PetrKryslUCSD/FinEtools.jl/docs/modules.md

 # Modules

 The FinEtools package consists of many modules which fall into several  categories.
 The top-level module, `FinEtools`, includes all other modules and exports functions to constitute the public interface.
 The user is free to generate their own public interface, however.
-More details are provided [here.](rollyourown.html)
+More details are provided [here](rollyourown.html).

 - Top-level:
      `FinEtools` is the  top-level module.
 For interactive use it is enough to do `using FinEtools`, however in some  cases functions from modules need to be  brought into the scope individually (most importantly, the algorithm modules).
+This is the ONLY  module that EXPORTS  functions.
+The entire  public (i. e. exported) interface of the FinEtools package is specified  in the file `FinEtools.jl` (i. e. in the `FinEtools` module).
+The user is free to specify his or her own set of exported functions from the FinEtools package to create an [ad hoc public interface](rollyourown.html).

 - Utilities:
 `FTypesModule` (types), `PhysicalUnitModule` (definitions of  numbers with physical units), `AssemblyModule` (assembly of elementwise matrices and vectors),   `CSysModule` (coordinate system module),    `MatrixUtilityModule` (utilities for operations on elementwise matrices), `BoxModule`  (support for working with bounding boxes),  `ForceIntensityModule` (force-intensity module),        `RotationUtilModule` (support for spatial rotations).